Montana

 Small Alpine Insects are Big Messengers of Climate Change

-A scientist is working to collect alpine insects by picking through moss below tiny, cold, alpine streams.
+[ad_1] A scientist is working to collect alpine insects by picking through moss below tiny, cold, alpine streams.
 This spot was below a small seep on a slope above a tributary to the Dry Fork, North of the Two Medicine area in Glacier National Park.
-Public domain The 20-year study provides the first comprehensive evaluation of the current status, distribution …
+Public domain The 20-year study provides the first comprehensive evaluation of the current status, …

 Read moreSmall Alpine Insects are Big Messengers of Climate Change